Herschel Bernardi: Biography

 He voiced Woodhead the rocking horse in Filmation's Journey Back to Oz.
 He also provided the Cowardly Lion's singing voice while Milton Berle provided the character's speaking voice.
 He also appeared as Joe Vitelli in the 1977 TV miniseries Seventh Avenue.

 In Hail to the Chief (1985), a comedy on ABC, Bernardi played Helmut Luger.

 Bernardi was in several notable films, including Murder by Contract (1958); A Cold Wind in August (1961); The George Raft Story (1961); Irma La Douce (1963); Love with the Proper Stranger (1963); No Deposit, No Return (1976); and The Front (1976), a film about blacklisting in the entertainment industry.
 Bernardi was the victim of blacklisting during the 1950s, as were several other performers and the screenwriter and director on that film.
 Bernardi also narrated and emceed The Golden Age of Second Avenue, a 1969 film documentary about the Yiddish theatre movement on New York's Lower East Side of the early-to-mid 20th century (where Bernardi had launched his acting career).

 Bernardi was a noted voiceover artist and narrator with hundreds of films, commercials and cartoons to his credit and was the original voice of StarKist Tuna animated character "Charlie the Tuna" as well as the original voice of the Jolly Green Giant and was also the narrator of a long-running Tootsie Pop commercial, saying, "How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop?
 The world may never know."

 Herschel Bernardi also had two minor record hits, 1967's "If I Were a Rich Man", reflecting his success as Tevye, and 1971's "Pencil Marks on the Wall".

 In 1961, the Vanguard Recording Society issued "Chocolate Covered Matzohs", recorded 'live' in front of an audience at the Valley Cities Jewish Community Center of Los Angeles, California, which was a collection of sentimental and wryly humorous tales in Yiddish and English of Jewish immigration into the U.S. at the turn of the 20th century and also featured some songs.

+His album, Fiddler On the Roof peaked at No. 138 on the Billboard Top LPs, during a five-week run on the chart.

 Death

-Bernardi died in his sleep of a heart attack in Los Angeles, California, on May 9, 1986, at age 62.
-Bernardi is buried at Mount Sinai Memorial Park Cemetery in Los Angeles, California.
+Bernardi died in his sleep of a heart attack in Los Angeles on May 9, 1986, at age 62.